cloud66/help-old/_posts/getting-started/docker-getting-started.md

 <h3>Build Process (BuildGrid)</h3>

+<p>BuildGrid is the Cloud 66 image building service that is used to build Docker images for your services directly from your git code repository.</p>

-<p>During the build you can view the status of each individual image build and drill down into the logs if you need to troubleshoot any part of the process.</p>
+<p>During the build process you can view the status of each individual image build and drill down into the logs if you need to troubleshoot any part of the process.</p>

 <img class="img-animated_" src="/images/guides/docker_onboarding/docker_guide_building_images.png" width="">

 <h3>Advanced Features</h3>
 <p>All of the information that defines how services are built is accessible from the <em>services.yml</em> file.</p>

-<p>There is an advanced mode that allows you to edit this configuration directly.
+<p>There is an advanced mode that allows you to edit this configuration file directly.
 This is useful for <a href="http://help.cloud66.com/building-your-stack/docker-service-configuration">accessing advanced features</a>.
 For example configuring <a href="http://help.cloud66.com/building-your-stack/multi-tenancy-for-stacks">multi-tenancy stacks</a>.</p>

 <p class="u-textRight">
     <a href="docker-getting-started-deployment">